 Tee up for some golf on The 9 Hole or sink a put at any of the 13 golf courses in the area.
-Go spelunking at Bridal Cave, which couples in the 1800s used to crawl into to get married and remains one of the best places to explore with your sweetie on any Midwest road trip.
+Go spelunking at Bridal Cave (where couples in the 1800s used to crawl into it to get married, and which today remains one of the best places to explore with your sweetie on any Midwest road trip).
 Kids can mine for gems while you await your tour.
 Ha Ha Tonka State Park can be enjoyed by nature enthusiasts, history buffs, and storybook revelers alike as you explore castle ruins from the early 20th century.

-Big Surf Waterpark is a great way to spend a hot summer day cooling off.
+The area’s fabulous outdoor water park, called Big Surf, is a great way to spend a hot summer day cooling off.
 I’ve never heard a higher-pitched scream come out of my husband’s mouth than when he whipped down three-story tall Zambezi Falls.
 I went to the top twice and couldn’t do it, so that’s a testament to his bravery.
 Our kids loved the flume slides and the wave pool.

 Revamped in 2019, Margaritaville Lake Resort is the perfect place for families to relax.
 The resort has an outstanding list of amenities, like a marina with watercraft rentals, an indoor water park, horse stable, mini golf, bowling, several outdoor pools, and an arcade.

-Year-round family fun awaits in Lake Geneva, Wisconsin, one of the best Midwest road trip adventures for families.
-Kids love Timber Ridge Lodge & Waterpark while parents appreciate the fantastic brunches, spa, and golf at Grand Geneva Resort.
+Year-round family fun awaits in Lake Geneva, Wisconsin, one of the best Midwest road trip ideas for families.
+Kids love Timber Ridge Lodge and Waterpark while parents appreciate the fantastic brunches, spa, and golf at Grand Geneva Resort and Spa.

 Alpacas, camels, and emus wander the drive-thru wildlife preserve at Safari Lake Geneva, coming up to your car to say hello and munch on a snack.
 Purchase a bucket of grain and feed them from the safety of your car window.
 The animals’ hijinks are sure to crack up your crew.

-BABY ON BOARD: Packing List for Baby: What to Bring for a Baby on Vacation
+BABY ON BOARD: Packing List for Babies: What to Bring for a Baby on Vacation

 Splash into summer by renting a boat from the numerous marinas around town.
 Our family’s favorite pontoon rental was from Lake Lawn Resort.
 The boat was in wonderful condition and our kids had a blast tubing all afternoon.

 You can explore the spectacular Ice Castles in winter, with tubular tunnels you can climb through, icy slides, and LED lights to illuminate your path.
-Ski The Mountain Top’s 20 downhill runs, with terrain designed for the tallest to the smallest skiers.
+And if you have a family of skiers (even beginners), head to The Mountain Top Ski Resort for 20 downhill trails designed with even the smallest skiers in mind.

-Opening in June 2021, The Bradley boutique hotel will feature the designs of Vera Bradley co-founder Barbara Bradley Baekgaard in its modern fabrics and craft cocktails.
-Fort Wayne is the home and corporate headquarters of Vera Bradley.
-If you have a hankering for some of her handbags or luggage, the Vera Bradley Outlet boasts a huge sale each spring.
+Fort Wayne’s boutique hotel The Bradley features the designs of Vera Bradley co-founder Barbara Bradley Baekgaard in its modern fabrics and craft cocktails.
+Fort Wayne is the home and corporate headquarters of Vera Bradley, and if you have a hankering for some of her handbags or luggage the Vera Bradley Outlet boasts a annual sale each spring.

 Families will enjoy the shopping and dining at The Landing in Fort Wayne.
 Farm-to-table restaurant Tolon is a tour de force for your tastebuds.
 Young baseball fans will also enjoy a TinCaps minor league baseball game, where the mascot is a nod to Johnny Appleseed, who spent his final years in Fort Wayne.

-Life is a bowl of cherries in Traverse City, Michigan, where the sweet crimson fruit is king, and the outdoors are a playground ripe for exploring.
-Sleeping Bear Dunes National Lakeshore is a Midwest road trip destination not to be missed.
-The giant, sweeping sand mountains offer an enjoyable workout as you run, climb, and slide to the powerful payoff of deep blue Lake Michigan views.
+Life is a bowl of cherries in Traverse City, Michigan, where the sweet crimson fruit is king and the outdoors are a playground ripe for exploring.
+The area’s Sleeping Bear Dunes National Lakeshore is a Midwest road trip destination not to be missed (especially in the springtime).
+The giant sweeping sand mountains offer an enjoyable workout as you run, climb, and slide to the powerful payoff of deep blue Lake Michigan views.